ATTPC/daqdoc/source/exp_setup.rst

 ..  warning::

     To be on the safe side, it is probably best to save and quit the DAQ system on the control computer before continuing.
-Do this by going back to the main menu and pressing :kbd:`q Enter y Enter`.
+Do this by going back to the main menu and pressing :kbd:`tk Enter kall Enter`.

 Now open a terminal and execute the following commands: